department-of-veterans-affairs/va.gov-team/platform/research/planning/observation-best-practices.md

 ## Observer Instruction Examples

-### Example A: Instructions to send to observers specified in Research Plan
+### Internal observer instructions

-#### Sample instructions to send to internal observers:
+#### Example A: Sample instructions to send to observers specified in Research Plan:

 - Please join a few minutes early.
 If you arrive late, I may not see your request to be admitted from the waiting room.
 - Please keep your video and sound off in the Zoom session, and change your name to “Observer”.